Excel in Economics Teaching

 Soumaya M. Tohamy and J. Wilson Mixon Jr. of Berry College, USA use Excel's Solver to illustrate constant elasticity of substitution (CES) utility functions.
 Papers on implementing this and other models are available on their Economics in Excel site.

-Downloadable Models and Workbooks
+Downloadable models and workbooks

-Creating Web Pages with Excel
+Creating web pages with Excel

-Spreadsheet Converter is a cheap tool (US$99) that converts an Excel worksheet into an interactive web page.
+Spreadsheet Converter is a cheap tool that converts an Excel worksheet into an interactive web page.
 The resulting page can be embedded in a VLE, read on mobile devices and can include interactive charts.
 See the case study.